 Option 3: Vintage Ross Courses and Southern Hospitality

-Aerial photos from the Tufts Archives helped put the course at Mid Pines Inn and Golf Club back to Ross’ original 1921 configuration during a restoration a few years ago.
+Aerial photos from the Tufts Archives helped put the course at Mid Pines Inn & Golf Club back to Ross’ original 1921 configuration during a restoration in 2013.
 The work included widening fairways, creating sandy roughs and reconfiguring bunkers.
-It earned Golf Magazine’s 2013 Best U.S. Course Restoration award.
+It earned GOLF magazine’s 2013 Best US Course Restoration award.

 It’s a great example of how Ross’ routing creates spectacular views and great golf.
 The 18th hole, 411 yards from the back tees, is a favorite.
-It’s uphill to the green and finishes outside The Inn at Mid Pines, which offers traditional Southern hospitality and 103 rooms.
-Villas with kitchenettes are available, too.
-Dining options include breakfast, Sunday brunch, lunch and dinner at The Terrace and Dining Room or lunch at Pop’s Lounge.
+It’s uphill to the green and finishes outside The Inn at Mid Pines, which offers traditional Southern hospitality and more than 100 rooms.
+Villas with kitchenettes are available too.
+Dining options include breakfast, Sunday brunch, lunch, and dinner at The Terrace and Dining Room, or lunch at Pop’s Lounge.